Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ### lsof

-This command list open files on your system, which mean you will see all files that are use under you username, so if you run that command it is not very useful, but I tell you what, if you feel like you have some memory issue of hard disk working hard and you check and find what program are running, you can run `lsof` and grep the program you suspect that make you the issue, and then you can see exactly what files are open with that related to this program.
+This command list open files on your system, which mean you will see all files that are use under your username, so if you run that command it is not very useful, but I tell you what, if you feel like you have some memory issue of hard disk working hard and you check and find what program are running, you can run `lsof` and grep the program you suspect that make you the issue, and then you can see exactly what files are open with that related to this program.

 ![OSCP Post](/assets/images/lpic2/lsof.png)